 As part of the eco-friendly initiatives taken by Indian Government, the Indian Naval community stationed at Kochi would have ‘mass shramdaan’ or mass donation of labor, which would work for a greener and cleaner environment.

 Till now, at least three thousand shade and fruit bearing trees have been planted by the Naval personnel.
-Scrap and waste paper is being used as packing to transport machinery parts.
-Poster making, slogan and essay writing competitions are being conducted too.
+People are using scrap and waste paper is as packing to transport machinery parts.
+They are also conducting poster making, slogan, and essay writing competitions.

 Ecological Territorial Army

-These units were started to counter deforestation in the country.
+These units were countering deforestation in the country.
 The units of the Ecological Army have afforested 15,000 hectares of land.
 This has been done by planting 160 lakhs saplings with 65% survival rate.
-Deforestation is a major problem in the hills and to combat this, these steps taken by Indian government to conserve environment would be very effective.
+Deforestation is a major problem in the hills and to combat this.
+These steps taken by Indian government to conserve environment would be very effective.

 Air India’s eco initiatives